pqvst/cafeandcowork/data/taipei/kafemera.md

   - food-and-drink.jpg
 ---

-Not very busy during the morning on a weekday.
+A great place if you’re looking for a quiet spot on a weekday.
 Large interior, although the big room feels a little dark and lacks natural light.
 Good drink selection, including oatly as an option.
 There's also a small selection of snacks, the banana and hazelnut toast was really tasty, and perfect if you need a small snack.
-Some power outlets and the WiFi is decent.
+Some power outlets are available, and the WiFi is decent.